Hover over main image to zoom

 Professionally designed Lap Pad to support the euphonium while playing in a sitting position.
 Improve and maintain a good posture while playing.
 Non-slip material, both top and bottom provides secure placement in the lap with minimal slippage.
 Adjustable by removing or inserting additional high density foam.
 LPT-001 is manufactured in the USA.

-Copy and Past to your browser, Link to unsolicited review from Algridas Matonis
+Link to unsolicited review from Algridas Matonis

 Previous | Showing reviews 11-20 of 20

 Posted by Kris on 3rd Mar 2016

 I bought one to help prop up my new Wessex Tornister tuba.
 At 11 1/2 lbs and shorter than my euphonium, you either need to wear a neck strap to support it while playing, or resort to a lap pad or stand to hold it at the proper height.
 The lap pad comes close to fulfilling the mission, but could be helped with another inch or two of padding space.

 Great product, does exactly what I needed, which was to raise the instrument a few inches so that I can maintain good posture.

 Fantastically simple, yet more effective than a pillow.
 A major improvement in my posture has made playing much more comfortable.

 The only thing that would make this 5 stars + would be a small fabric loop on the non-Velcro end.
 That would allow it to easily hook onto a case handle (since it's too large to fit inside).